Emotional Health Definition

 Emotionally healthy people feel safe and secure with their own emotions and feelings.
 They feel their feelings and emotions instead of avoiding them or trying to control them.

 To be emotionally healthy you must express your emotions in healthy, assertive ways.
 If you inhibit your emotions and feelings you cannot achieve emotional health.

-Emotional wellness is the state you enjoy as you move closer and closer to being self actualized.
+Emotional wellness is the state you enjoy as you move closer and closer to being self-actualized.

 Unfortunately, Emotional Intelligence frequently becomes a catch all for many behaviors and feelings that have nothing to do with emotional health and wellness.

-For example, a popular one day emotional intelligence seminar offered by Fred Prior says you will "Learn to keep your emotions in check, and help coworkers do the same."
+For example, a popular one day Emotional Intelligence seminar offered by Fred Prior says you will "Learn to keep your emotions in check, and help coworkers do the same."

-How to Access Your Emotional Health?
+How to Improve Your Emotional Health?

 Resources to Help You Achieve Emotional Health.